Search

 Figure 2

-Swing glove outward and over towards the face,
+Swing the glove outward and over toward your body,

 two or three times, trapping air inside.